Fraud Division Overview

 Fraud Division Mission

-To achieve this mission, the Fraud Division is staffed by over 275 dedicated staff serving in Headquarters and in nine regional offices throughout the state.
-Established in 1979, the Fraud Division is the largest law enforcement unit within the California Department of Insurance and is composed of four separate Insurance Fraud Programs:
+To achieve this mission, the Fraud Division is staffed by over 275 dedicated staff serving in the Enforcement Branch headquarters and in nine regional offices throughout the State.
+Established in 1979, the Fraud Division is the largest law enforcement unit within the Enforcement Branch of the California Department of Insurance and is composed of four separate insurance fraud programs:

 - Automobile Insurance Fraud